-I am currently an Applied Scientist @ Coveo working with Dr Jacopo Tagliabue at the intersection of NLP, Information Retrieval and e-Commerce.
-Prior to this, I completed my M.Eng at Imperial College, London and spent my final year at MIT working closely with Ferran Alet (PhD) in the Learning and Intelligent Systems (LIS) Group.
+I completed my M.Eng at Imperial College, London and spent my final year at MIT working closely with Dr. Ferran Alet in the Learning and Intelligent Systems (LIS) Group.

-I am also an active contributor to various open source initiatives (MLOps, RecList) and you can find my work at various academic and industrial CS/AI venues (ACL, TheWebConf, SIGIR, BerlinBuzzwords) too.
+I am also an active contributor to various open source initiatives (Models, MLOps, RecList) and you can find my work at various academic and industrial CS/AI venues (ICML, ACL, TheWebConf, SIGIR, BerlinBuzzwords) too.

 FashionCLIP